4to1stfloor/NetG2P/README.md

 - [x] Upload the pretrained model
 - [x] Upload the preprocessed input data
 - [x] Upload the input data with clinical information
+- [x] Provide the pretraining code for GPT module
-- [ ] Provide the pretraining code
+- [ ] Provide the pretraining code for COF module
 - [ ] Examples for multi-omics integration, networkpropagation, perturbation prediction
 - [ ] Example code for predicting prognosis
 - [ ] Refactoring code